skx/overseer/README.md

 "Remote Protocol Tester" sounds a little vague, so to be more concrete this application lets you test services are running and has built-in support for testing:

+* DNS-servers
+  * via lookups of A, AAAA, MX, NS, or TXT records.
+* FTP
+* HTTP & HTTPS fetches.
+* IMAP & IMAPS
+* MySQL
+* ping
+* POP3 & POP3S
+* Postgres
-* dns-servers
+* redis
-* http-servers
+* rsync
-* rsync-servers
+* SMTP
-* smtp-servers
+* SSH
-* ..
+* XMPP

-   * The existing protocols are documented [in the godoc](https://godoc.org/github.com/skx/overseer/protocols), and the implementation of the tests can be found beneath the top-level [protocols/](protocols/) directory.
+The existing protocol-testers are documented [in the godoc](https://godoc.org/github.com/skx/overseer/protocols), and the implementation of the tests can be found beneath the top-level [protocols/](protocols/) directory.
-   * There is a simple [sample skeleton probe](protocols/skeleton.go) which demonstrates simply how to write a new protocol-test.

 Compared to the inspirating program, custodian, we have several improvements: